zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn for just ten guests each evening.
 # menu
-Foie gras with apple cider
+Foie gras with caramelized apple cider
 Squash charred with squash seed oil
 Beef tartare with crispy black trumpets
-Celeriac soup with buttermilk and spring onion
+Cauliflower veloute with caviar and spring onion
 Fluke with pepper and watercress
 Beets with feta and bay laurel
 Halibut with sunchokes and chanterelles